Benefits of Driving a Smart Car

 The little two-seater measures just over 8-feet long and a little under 5-feet wide.
 It is about half the size of a regular car.
 The size of the car is a safety concern.
 Physics shows that size is the number one factor of safety.
 The car’s size usually dictates how close the driver’s torso and legs are to the front of the car – because of this, crash tests often show that the driver and passengers of smaller cars are at a higher risk for injuries.

 How Safe are Smart Cars Compare to Other Vehicles?

 Studies have shown that drivers of Smart Cars are about 12 times more likely to get killed in a car accident.
 The possibility of suffering serious injuries in a Smart Car accident is even higher.

-Although many Smart Car manufacturers add the newest safety features and reinforce the small vehicle with steel safety cages, ability to walk away uninjured from a car crash is not likely one of the reasons anyone will offer as a justification for buying such a vehicle.
+Although many Smart Car manufacturers add the newest safety features and reinforce the small vehicle with steel safety cages, the ability to walk away uninjured from a Smart Car crash is not likely one of the reasons anyone will offer as a justification for buying such a vehicle.

 Smart Car Safety Ratings and Crash Statistics